gnikit/findent-pypi/README.md

   'Modern Fortran explained, Incorporating Fortran 2018, Metcalf e.a.'
 - Supported platformrs: Unix and Windows
 - High speed: 50K - 100K lines per second
-- Provides wrapper `wfindent` (`wfindent.bat` on Windows) for batch file processing
 - vim, gedit, emacs: findent optionally emits configuration files for these editors to use findent as a plugin.
-- GUI frontent available in a separate package: `jfindent`

 ## Installation